 Southern bluefin tuna is only caught in South Africa by means of the swordfish and tuna longline vessels.
-The swordfish longline vessels are domestic vessels that mainly target swordfish, yellowfin and bigeye within South Africa's EEZ and catch southern bluefin tuna as by-catch.
+The swordfish longline vessels are domestic vessels that mainly target swordfish, yellowfin and bigeye within South Africa's Exclusive Economic Zone ("EEZ") and catch southern bluefin tuna as by-catch.
 These vessels set after dusk, using shallow sets, squid bait and light sticks.
 The longline system used is based on the American system, i.e. monofilament mainline used.
 The tuna longline vessels target yellowfin and bigeye tuna and also catch southern bluefin tuna as by-catch.

 South Africa is currently in the process of developing this sector of its fishery and recognises that no suitable domestic vessels exist for this fishery.
 Furthermore, South Africans are not suitably skilled to target tuna using longline.
 Consequently, there is a significant reliance on chartering of foreign vessels to source suitable vessels for reflagging and for skills transfer to South Africans.
-The tuna vessels used in the fishery in 2012 have all been chartered from Japan.
 All vessels set lines after midnight using braided multifilament, fish bait, but no light sticks are used.
 These vessels also regularly use bait casting machines and line setters.
 Southern bluefin is mainly caught inside South Africa's EEZ towards the southern part, which is represented by Statistical Area 9.

 The South African longline fishery mainly operates during the winter months (May - September).
-When the vessels are operating in this area during the winter months the catch rates of other tuna and tuna-like species decrease due to the fishery operating at the furthest limit of these species geographical distributions.
-Seabird mortality interaction is high in South Africa's EEZ and much effort has been focused on mitigating measures to reduce seabird mortality to bring it in line with South Africa's NPOA-seabirds.
+When the vessels are operating in this area during the winter months, the catch rates of other tuna and tuna-like species decrease due to the fishery operating at the furthest limit of these species geographical distributions.
+Seabird mortality interaction is high in South Africa's EEZ and much effort has been focused on mitigating measures to reduce seabird mortality to bring it in line with South Africa's National Plan of Action for Seabirds ("NPOA-seabirds").